Wexop/RandomEnemiesSize/Thunderstore/README.md

 #### Manualy:

-This is an input, you can for example write -> ForestGiant:1:2;NutCracker:1:2 Make sure to have a separator ';' between monsters !
+This is an input, you can for example write -> ForestGiant:1:2;NutCracker:1:2 .
+Works with both ',' and ';' separator (use only one of them for the entire config) monsters !

+### FOR CUSTOM FIXED ENEMIES

+#### Manualy:

+This is an input, custom the size for an enemy with fixed value.
+Manual example -> ForestGiant:1:2:3;FlowerMan:0.2:2.
+This mean, forest giant can be size 1 or 2 or 3, no others values.
+Works with both ',' and ';' separator (use only one of them for the entire config)

 ### FOR CUSTOM MOON ENEMIES